 1. OpenAI

-As you might expect, ChatGPT owner OpenAI has received the lion's share of the attention in AI start-ups this year.
+As you might expect, ChatGPT owner OpenAI has received much of the attention in AI start-ups this year, and continues to set the pace in its cohort.

-OpenAI has developed other renowned products, including its image-generating AI, DALL-E, and its success with ChatGPT and its high-profile partnership with Microsoft (MSFT -0.66%) makes it the premier AI start-up these days.
+OpenAI has developed other renowned products, including its image-generating AI, DALL-E, and text-to-video AI, Sora.
+Its success with ChatGPT and its high-profile partnership with Microsoft (MSFT -0.17%) makes it the premier AI start-up these days.

 AutoGPT